-So what you are observing and attempting to describe to us over the phone is regularly completely the reverse of what is transpiring under your floor or in the wall.
+So what you are observing and attempting to describe to us over the phone is regularly wholly the reverse of what is transpiring under your floor or in the wall.

 Sending us photos or videos can be of assistance.
-Even so they still only show the extent of the problem, not the actual cause.
-But the reality is we still cannot give you plumbing quotes over the phone as photos and videos never tell the complete story.
+Even so, they still only show the extent of the problem, not the actual cause.
+But the reality is we always cannot give you plumbing quotes over the phone as photos and videos never tell the complete story.

 No Professional Plumber Will Give Plumbing Quotes Over The Phone

-No professional plumber no matter how experienced they are can ever give legitimate plumbing quotes over the phone.
-There is only one way to diagnose a plumbing problem and that is by an on-site investigation.
-No matter what you think you can visually observe you are only seeing part of the potential problem at best.
+No professional plumber, no matter how experienced they are can ever give legitimate plumbing quotes over the phone.
+There is only one way to diagnose a plumbing problem, and that is by an onsite investigation.
+No matter what you think, you can visually observe, you only see part of the potential problem at best.
 No two plumbing installations are ever wholly the same no matter how alike they may appear.